KitanoB/OCP17-NotesAndResources/content/docs/chapter1/primitiveTypesAndWrapperClasses.md

 date: 2024-11-25T21:16:39+10:00
 draft: false
 weight: 7
 summary: Delving into primitives, autoboxing, and common pitfalls.
+Java provides both **primitive types** and **wrapper classes** to represent basic data values.
+Understanding the nuances between them is crucial for writing efficient and error-free code.
+This article explores the key concepts, common pitfalls, and differences between Java 8 and Java 17 related to primitive types and their corresponding wrapper classes.
 ---

 ## **3.1 Introduction**